ChicoState/UX-Indie-Link/README.md

 - Indie Link, A website designed to allow users to discover and discuss gaming and game-related content.
 - Conducted market research on competitors.
 - Refined design in collaboration with the software engineering team.
-- Created basic sketches in order to communicate ideas and formatting to the software engineering team.
+- Created basic sketches to communicate ideas and formatting to the software engineering team.
    - Refined sketches into wireframes.

 [Full phase I report](phaseI/)